Let’s Take a Look at SEO Trends: How to Rank Higher in 2021

 As you can see in the example, one of the results displays ratings, images, and more.
 You can manually add this kind of markup to your posts, or you can use one of the many tools available to test and improve your Schema data.
 Fortunately, if you’re not prepared to tinker with the HTML of your posts, you can employ a dedicated plugin to help you take advantage of this SEO functionality.

-Additionally, you can review Google’s own structured data guidelines, as well as several reports offered in their webmaster tools.
-Ultimately, Schema is a vital addition to your website if you want search engines to read the details of your products, rather than view your content as non-descript text.
+Additionally, you can review Google’s own structured data guidelines, as well as numerous reports offered in their webmaster tools.
+Ultimately, Schema is a vital addition to your website if you want search engines to read your products’ details rather than view your content as non-descript text.

 3. Optimize Your Site for Speed

 Optimizing your site for performance is something we’ve discussed in several previous posts.
 However, the importance of this step bears repeating.
-Loading times will undoubtedly remain a huge consideration in 2020 — especially when it comes to improving your site’s rankings.
+Loading times will undoubtedly remain a huge consideration in 2021, especially when improving your site’s rankings.

-This issue came to the forefront in 2018, when Google announced it would begin factoring in page speed for mobile devices.
+The issue of load times came to the forefront in 2018, when Google announced it would begin factoring in page speed for mobile devices.
 This was due to the growing popularity of mobile browsing.
-Since then, keeping load times short is a primary concern for all website owners.
+Since then, keeping load times short has been a primary concern for all website owners.

 4. Make Use of Artificial Intelligence (AI)